CamdenClark/anchor-book/simple-counter/2-test.md

 created.

 If we look back to our program, we'll see that the user account has the `Signer` type.
-Why don't we have to include it as a signer?
+Why don't we have to include `provider.wallet` as a signer?
 That's because our `provider.wallet` is already signing the transaction, so the user account is implicitly a signer.

 Let's run our tests!